4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

     results.collect(a=1.0)

-By initializing with a suitable handler, results can be pushed and pulled from a source.
+By initializing with a suitable :ref:`handler<text_content_handlers>`, results can be pushed and pulled from a source.

 .. code-block:: python